 Common Area Designation(s): Literature

-Core 3: The Fate of Freedom
+Core 5: The Meaning of Life

 Common Area Designation(s): Philosophical Studies